IvanaMiovcic/Reservation-System/README.md

 This web application is the term project for the CPS 731 Software Engineering I course at Toronto Metropolitan University for the Fall 2024 semester.

-The aim of the web application is to provide a unified interface for restaurant staff to view and manage reservations and track the availability of tables, as well as for customers to make reservations at their favorite restaurants in as easy a manner as possible.
+The aim of the web application is to provide a unified interface for restaurant staff to view and manage reservations and track the availability of tables, and for customers to make reservations at their favorite restaurants in as easy a manner as possible.

 The web app makes extensive use of Supabase's realtime updates feature to subscribe to database changes for scenarios where a reservation is made for example.
 A simple in-app notification system was also create to take advantage of the realtime updates.
 This notification system allows a restaurant to send notifications to their reservees and keep them updated.